 The Toolbox is designed to be flexible.
 Depending on your time and resources it is up to you how in-depth you want to go.
 Choose to browse through and simply access resources or follow the step by step guidance on how to set up an initiative.

-It is divided into six focus areas that outlines different areas in which action can be taken to help reduce the spread of antibiotic resistance.
+The Toolbox is divided into six focus areas that outlines actions that can be taken and provides supporting tools to help reduce the spread of antibiotic resistance.
 Focus areas are often interlinked and efforts undertaken in one area can complement efforts in another.

 Overview of the Toolbox focus areas